 - Stepped gabions enhance the power dissipation in channels.

 - It is used for aesthetic functions.

-- It is used as a retaining wall at the toe of an active slope.
+- It is used in a retaining wall at the toe of an active slope.

 - It is used to reduces and tries to stop weathering or erosion.

-Gabion retaining wall is much innovative as compare to the regular walls, these walls are eco-friendly to our environment.
+Gabion retaining wall is much innovative as compared to the regular walls as they are eco-friendly to our environment.

-These walls are strong, flexible and dimensionally stable, they can be assembled quickly and easily.
+These walls are strong, flexible, dimensionally stable and quickly and easily assembled .